 Outside of this special interest, I also enjoy teaching all levels of vinyasa-based classes to the general public.
 With a deep knowledge of anatomy and physiology and a strong belief in the mantra “meet yourself where you are,” I aim to make every class safe and enjoyable for all.
 Off the mat and away from the hospital, I can be found enjoying time with my husband and two energetic boys, cooking, or seeking out the next thing to learn.

-Paula Shaw RYT 200
+Paula Shaw, RYT 200

 Paula completed her 200-hour Yoga Teacher Training with Yoga Centric to become RYT 200 certified.
 She is also a Certified Breath Master, Mindfulness Coach and Spiritual Lifestyle Consultant.
-Paula was led on this path through a journey towards self-actualization and love for humankind.
+Paula was led on this path through a journey toward self-actualization and love for humankind.
 She learned that Yoga connects each of her professional disciplines & allows her to serve others which is a joy as she believes that our primary purpose is enhancing the lives of others.